josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 I ordered another five or six books on the topic from Amazon, and read through them all.

+## The Politics of Jesus

 I ended up reading _The Politics of Jesus_, and... that was it.

 That was the end.
 That was when I officially renounced vestiges of evangelicalism, and decided I might never attend a church again.
 I didn't stop going to church when I read it, but I instantly felt like an outsider.

 I began feeling uncomfortable with the songs that were sung, the constant repeating of certain 'creeds', and more.
+(The Nicean Creed, for example, doesn't mean anything.
+It means nothing.
+Why do we say it over and over?)

-After reading The Politics of Jesus, I shared some personal context, a summary of the introduction, and reproduced a few pages from the first chapter here: https://josh.works/was-jesus-ethics-normative.
+After reading _The Politics of Jesus_, I shared some personal context, a summary of the introduction, and reproduced a few pages from the first chapter here: https://josh.works/was-jesus-ethics-normative.

 Yoder, the author of The Politics of Jesus, in the first chapter, eviscerated "the church" (really, any vestige of Christendom) by showing the ways that modern biblical ethicists (of which pastors and clergy are a sub-group) explicitly teach that the things Jesus said and did are irrelevant in modern times, and must be discarded.